 Set expectations, and you won't find yourself badly surprised.

-Working with computer simulation software is highly recommended, allowing you to point at the screen and say - "This is exactly what I want!".
+By the way, Working with computer simulation software is highly recommended, allowing you to point at the screen and say - "This is exactly what I want!".

 Ensure to match everything in advance!